American Oil & Gas Families

 Adding Family Petroleum Heritage to Museum Collections

 Millions of Americans have worked in the petroleum industry and many have left family records and photographs of their “oil patch” careers.
-The American Oil & Gas Historical Society’s museum links offers help in locating suitable homes for preserving the histories of America’s oil families.
+The American Oil & Gas Families project and museum links offer help in locating suitable homes for preserving the histories of America’s oil families.

 Albert Jefferys in Texas, Louisiana, Rumania, Pennsylvania and England, 1904-1913.Family photography preserved by his granddaughter, Sheila Morshead.